Monday, September 29, 2008

 (However, if you read the Scandinavian languages, you should get hold of my novel Lystrejsen (The Pleasure Trip) about Frederik's trip to Italy where he commits the gravest of sins - he falls in love with a Catholic!)

 The French version of my novel, La Naine du Tsar (Gaia Editions).
-It's out in four languages now.
+It's out in four languages now and will be out in Ukrainian in the fall of 2017.

 At the center of The Tsar's Dwarf is a character who is a total fabrication of mine, the Danish dwarf Sørine Bentsdatter who is given as a gift to Peter the Great during the Tsar's stay in Copenhagen in 1716.
 She has been hired to jump out of a cake by the Danish court - and she sure as hell doesn't want to.
 I invented Sørine because I wanted to write a novel about human dignity.